 - Single-car accidents, such as crashing into a telephone pole

-Even at lower speeds, these types of accidents can cause neck, back, and spinal injuries such as whiplash or a herniated disc.
-Back and neck injuries often lead to chronic pain and require ongoing physical therapy, medications, and other costly medical treatment.
-When texting and driving accidents occur at high speeds, the results can be fatal.
+Even at lower speeds, these types of accidents can cause neck, back, and spinal injuries such as whiplash or herniated discs.
+When they occur at high speeds, texting, and driving accidents can be fatal.
 They can also lead to serious injuries such as broken or crushed bones, traumatic brain injury, amputation, disfigurement, paralysis, and other catastrophic injuries.
-Regardless of the force of impact, it’s possible to be injured in an accident at any speed.

-- Police or accident reports in which a driver admits to texting while driving
+- Police or accident reports in which a driver admits to texting or using a device while driving

-- The at-fault party’s phone records showing that a text message was sent or received at the time of the collision
+- Phone records that show a text message was sent or received at the time of the collision

-- Witnesses who can testify that they saw the driver texting, holding, or looking at a phone while driving, or that they heard them admit they were texting and driving
+- Witnesses who saw the driver texting, holding, or looking at a phone while driving, or heard them admit they were texting and driving

 - Past and future medical expenses